WISDEM/WOMBAT/docs/examples/metrics_demonstration.md

 (metrics-demo:request-sumamry)=
 ## Request Summary

-Computes the total number of submitted, canceled, and completed repair and maintenance request by subassembly and task description.
-For further documentation, see the API docs
+Computes the total number of submitted, canceled, incomplete, and completed repair and maintenance request by subassembly and task description.
+For further documentation, see the API docs here: {py:meth}`wombat.core.post_processor.Metrics.request_summary`.
-here: {py:meth}`wombat.core.post_processor.Metrics.request_summary`.

 **Inputs**: